 Bearing in mind the challenges of the informal settlements, AWWDA has engaged a consultant to undertake an inclusive sanitation strategy tailored to the IS.
 The grant financing is from the AfDB under the Nairobi Inclusive Sanitation Project Under the study, the consultant is required to review this strategy as well as come up with innovative financing models that are attractive to consumers who wish to undertake the private connections but are unable to raise the costs of connections.

-The typical drawings for sewerage connections are as follows;
+The typical drawings for sewerage connections are included in the book of drawings;